 Teen Librarian Regina Planchet grew up in Northwood and loved coming to the library even before she could see over the circulation desk to check out Dr. Seuss books.
 Before moving to Concord with her family when she was thirteen, Regina played basketball and softball with the town rec department and was a Girl Scout for six years.
 She is thrilled to be back in her hometown working at Chesley and is pursuing her M.Ed. in Library Media through Plymouth State University.
 In her free time Regina enjoys running, skiing, and reading anything she can get her hands on.

 Library Tech Valerie Twombly started working for us in February 2012.
 She brings 15+ years of expertise working in technology and with computers.
 A Communications professional, Graphic Designer and Webmaster she excels as a promoter of collaborative thinking and communication.
 She has managed website development and social media campaigns.
 Valerie is a graduate of the University of New Hampshire with a bachelor’s degree in studio art.
 She has always enjoyed being able to relax with a good book since she learned how to read.

 "A library can open up world’s you wouldn’t ordinarily think of visiting.
-How can you not become part of your library with audio, e-books and books in print to enjoy.
-Come and visit us, your library at Northwood – CML!"
+How can you not become part of your library with audiobooks, eBooks and books in print to enjoy.
+Come and visit us, your library at Northwood – C.M.L.!"